kreggthegoat/churn-prediction/README.md

 ## Project Overview

-For this project I used multiple classifier models to find why customers were churning.
+For this project I used multiple classifier models to find out why customers were churning.

 ## The Data